 Florence was also the site of a prominent civil rights sit-in in 1960 in which high school students marched up to the lunch counter at the former S.H.
 Kress store but were refused service.
 As part of the same protests, 48 protesters were arrested simply by walking up to store.

-Jamey is also an owner and co-founder of Manifesto!
+Jamey was also CEO and co-founder of Manifesto!
 Wines.
-Walk-ins can be accommodated when there is space available but reservations are strongly recommended.
-For more information, to purchase wine, to join one of several wine club offerings and or to schedule a visit at Whetstone Cellars, visit: www.whetstonewinecellars.com
+Whetstone maintains a library of older wines bottled in magnums; these are for sale directly thorugh visits to the tasting salong.
+For more information, to purchase wine, to join one of several wine club offerings and or to schedule a visit at Whetstone Wine Cellars, visit: www.whetstonewinecellars.com

 Exterior